male55999/CybersecurityLesson/Booking system/Phase 4/README.md

 | &nbsp;⚠️&nbsp; | Is there a mechanism for the administrator to delete a reserver in<br> accordance with the "right to be forgotten"? |
 | &nbsp;❌&nbsp; | Is underage registration (under 15 years) and booking functionality restricted? |

+(The registration form does not ask for consent to the privacy policy.
+Users cannot view, edit, or delete their data.
+There is no “right to be forgotten” feature.)

 ---

 | **Result** | **Booking visibility** |
 | :----: | :--- |
 | &nbsp;✅&nbsp; | Are bookings visible to non-logged-in users only at the resource level<br> (without any personal data)? |
 | &nbsp;✅&nbsp; | Is it ensured that names, emails, or other personal data of bookers are not exposed<br> publicly or to unauthorized users? |

+(Bookings are shown without personal data, which is good.)

 ---